-As of the report date, Albemarle had completed relocation of its executive headquarters to Baton Rouge and continues to maintain executive headquarters and normal and ancillary headquarters functions in Baton Rouge.
+In August 2015, Albemarle announced its intent to move its corporate headquarters from Baton Rouge to Charlotte, North Carolina.
+As of the report date, Albemarle had completed the relocation.
 Under the CEA, Albemarle's performance is assessed annually relative to payroll obligations.
 The most recent obligation included \$50.0 million in baseline payroll during 2015.
 Albemarle generated \$58.0 million in payroll in 2015, exceeding the payroll requirement of \$50.0 million.
 The next obligation includes \$50.0 million in baseline payroll during 2016.